-There are many organisations across the world which dedicate their time to protect the earth and promote sustainability in all aspects of life.
-Friends Of The Earth and Greenpeace are two very well known organisations which have an abundance of projects to fund long-term solutions to problems our planet faces.
+There are many organisations across the world that dedicate their time to protect the earth and promote sustainability in all aspects of life.
+Friends Of The Earth and Greenpeace are two very well known organisations that have an abundance of projects to fund long-term solutions to problems our planet faces.
 You can find out more information on how hard they are working, and what you can do to help by clicking the above links to access their main web page.

 Solopress And Sustainability

-We were one of the first printers in the UK to switch to vegetable based inks.
+We were one of the first printers in the UK to switch to vegetable-based inks.
 We were made aware this in no way shape or form affects the quality of our printing.
 So to us, making the switch from non-renewable sourced ink was an easy one.
 Giving our customers the option to have an array of products on a next day turnaround is a factor that encourages people to only order what they need.
 By allowing consumers to receive print very quickly, this reduces the chance of people ordering huge bulk orders with the risk of units being wasted or not needed.
 Which consequently could result in parts of the order being thrown away.
-As a result, our clients can order in small runs when they need to ensuring that there is minimal waste.
+As a result, our clients can order in small runs when they need to ensure that there is minimal waste.

 We all want our businesses to be successful and functional for the foreseeable future.
-In order to do so, we need to make sure the way companies being run are eco-friendly and the elements being used will not expire.
+In order to do so, we need to make sure the way companies are run are eco-friendly and the elements being used will not expire.
 Adapting to a sustainable working environment is the best way to guarantee a long and happy duration.
 A small change can make a big difference.